-This comprehensive guide covers notification system design from two critical perspectives: the user-facing experience and the technical architecture that powers it.
-Whether you're building a notification system from scratch, preparing for a system design interview, or evaluating build-versus-buy decisions, this article will help you understand the complete picture.
+This guide covers notification system design from two sides.
+First, the user experience.
+Second, the backend that powers it.
+Use it to build from scratch, prep for a system design interview, or pick build vs. buy.

 User Experience & Design Principles